 Discuss the medical and surgical treatments for Merkel cell carcinoma and dermatofibrosarcoma protuberans.

 Discern different lesions with dermoscopy.

 Discuss histopathology of melanoma and other skin cancers.

 Acquire knowledge that can be incorporated directly into clinical practice.

-Physician Credit This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and Inflammatory Skin Disease Seminar.
+Physician Credit This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and Skin Cancer Symposium®.
 MER is accredited by the ACCME to provide continuing medical education for physicians.
-MER designates this live activity for a maximum of 8 hours of AMA PRA Category 1 Credit(s)™.
+MER designates this live activity for a maximum of 8.5 hours of AMA PRA Category 1 Credit(s)™.